sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 <summary>tmux</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : A terminal multiplexer
+Short desc    : A terminal multiplexer
 URL          : https://tmux.github.io/
-Лицензия     : ISC and BSD
+License      : ISC and BSD
-Описание     : tmux is a "terminal multiplexer."
+Descript     : tmux is a "terminal multiplexer."
 It enables a number of terminals (or
              : windows) to be accessed and controlled from a single terminal.  tmux is
              : intended to be a simple, modern, BSD-licensed alternative to programs such
              : as GNU Screen.